+Patent box

-Patent box The Patent Box was originally introduced in 2013 as part of the Government's drive to encourage innovation in the UK.
+The Patent Box was originally introduced in 2013 as part of the Government's drive to encourage innovation in the UK.
 It provides a rate of 10% Corporation Tax on income derived from qualifying patents, where research & development relating to the patent has been conducted in the UK.
-This 10% rate of tax on qualifying Patent Box profits is a great incentive when compared to the headline rate of Corporation Tax in the UK which is currently 25%.
-Companies that receive patent royalties, sell patented products, or use patented processes as part of their business can benefit from this scheme.
-To qualify patents must be granted by one of the following:
+This 10% rate of tax on qualifying Patent Box profits is a great incentive when compared to the headline rate of Corporation Tax in the UK which is currently 25% and this incentive increased following the increase in the UK's main rate of corporation tax from 1 April 2023.

+Companies that receive patent royalties, sell patented products, or use patented processes as part of their business can can potentially benefit from this scheme.

+At the most basic level, to qualify, patents must be granted by one of the following:

-- UK Intellectual Property Office (IPO) - European Patent Office - Regulatory Data Protection ('data exclusivity') - Supplementary Protection Certificates (SPCs) - Plant variety rights The Patent Box applies to new and existing Intellectual Property (IP) and acquired IP where further development has been made to the IP or the product which incorporates it.
+- UK Intellectual Property Office (IPO)

+- European Patent Office

+- Regulatory Data Protection ('data exclusivity')

+- Supplementary Protection Certificates (SPCs)

+- Plant variety rights

+The Patent Box applies to new and existing Intellectual Property (IP) and acquired IP where further development has been made to the IP or the product which incorporates it.

-Other innovation incentives The UK has also introduced multiple tax relief incentives for the creative industries.
+Other innovation incentives

+The UK has also introduced multiple tax relief incentives for the creative industries.
 These reliefs work in a similar manner, with eligible companies obtaining enhanced expenditure deductions and the possibility of a repayable tax credit for loss-making companies.
 These other innovation incentives are outlined in the graphic to the right.